MicrosoftDocs/navdevitpro-content-pr/articles/notifications-developing.md

 * There can be multiple notifications.
 The notifications appear chronological order from top to bottom.
 * Notifications remain for duration of the page instance or until the user dismisses them or takes action on them.
+* Notifications taht are defined on sub-pages, for example in parts and FactBoxes, appear in the same **Notification** bar.
 * Validation errors on the page will be shown first.

 ## Developing Notifications